yattinda/RevSpot-replication-package/README.md

 There are two main parts in our work.
 The first part is data process(see data_process folder) part to process the raw dataset and generate csv files.
 We implement the experiment for this part with Python, Jupyter notebook for IDE and Conda for environment.
 The second part is data evaluation(see data_eval folder) part to evaluate the experiment result with csv files generated in previous step.
 We use R and R studio for IDE in this part.
+The package structure with respect to RQ is as follows:
+.
+├── data_eval                 # Data evaluation (R)
+├── ├── figures
+├── ├── RQ1_analysis.R. #File level evaluation for RQ1
+├── ├── RQ2-3-analysis.R #Line level evaluation for RQ2-3
+├── ├── motivation.R #Motivation
+├── data_process              # Data process (Python)
+├── ├── commented #Predict the inline comment location ├── ├── ├── File_Level.ipynb #File level data process for RQ1
+├── ├── ├── Line_level.ipynb #Line level data process for RQ2-3
+├── ├── revised #Predict the lines to be revised
+├── ├── ├── File_Level.ipynb #File level data process for RQ1
+├── ├── ├── Line_level.ipynb #Line level data process for RQ2-3
+├── env                     # Conda environment files
+└── README.md

 ## Getting Started